top of page

 Perched at an altitude of 6900 feet above sea level, it is a part of the Eastern Himalayan range bordering Nepal and Sikkim.
 Within the safe keep of its rich biodiversity, Sepi tucks in a community of ancient cultures within the fragile wildlife landscape of the Singalila forest range.

-Both types of villages are dominated by agro-forestry and a majority of the people are dependent on traditional farming practices and livestock rearing for their livelihood.
+The village is dominated by agro-forestry and a majority of the people are dependent on traditional farming practices and livestock rearing for their livelihood.
 The forest provides timber and fodder for livestock as well as water from the natural reservoirs and springs.

 People of Sepi